CAS & HARVARD

 Michael Van Devere

-Michael Van Devere is a member of the CAS Advisory Board.
+Michael Van Devere is a member of the From Fauna Advisory Board.
 He is an American, Harvard-based film director, producer, author, painter, and founder of independent film company, Fabular Films.
 He started his studies of the fine arts at Houston’s acclaimed High School of the Performing and Visual Arts.
 He would later study filmmaking at New York's School of Visual Arts, and English Literature at Harvard University.
 His specialties include producing, directing, screenwriting, film & digital editing, costume & set design, and graphic design.

 Michael has produced several short and feature-length films through Fabular Films including John Harvard, American Sleeper, Between Two Friends, and PERKINS 28.
 He is the author of works such as The Wheels and Saal, and his short stories have appeared in Harrington Gay Men’s Fiction Quarterly and Fresh Men 2: New Voices in Gay Fiction.